Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 Start by defining SEO (Search Engine Optimization) and SEM (Search Engine Marketing) and then explain the differences between the two.
 Provide examples to illustrate the different strategies used in each approach.

 This question aims to assess your analytical skills.
-Start by explaining how you define success in a digital marketing campaign and then describe the metrics you use to measure it.
+Explain how you define success in a digital marketing campaign and then describe the metrics you use to measure it.

 Be specific and mention metrics such as click-through rates, conversion rates, and engagement rates.